John Chikati

-John Murumba Chikati (born 15 November 1962) is a Kenyan politician and the current Member of National Assembly for Tongaren Constituency, and the immediate former Special Secretary for Strategy and Delivery in the Office of the Deputy President.
-He is a member of The Forum for the Restoration of Democracy – Kenya (FORD-Kenya) a partner of the United Democratic Alliance party.
+John Murumba Chikati (born 15 November 1962) is a Kenyan politician and the current Secretary General for the Forum for the Restoration of Democracy – Kenya (FORD-Kenya).
+Chikati is also the current Member of National Assembly for Tongaren Constituency, and the current Secretary General for Catholic MPs Spiritual Support Initiative (CAMPSSI).
+He is the immediate former Special Secretary for Strategy and Delivery in the Office of the Deputy President.

 Early life and education

 Dr. Chikati is an Adjunct Faculty in the Project Management Department of the Commonwealth Open University.

-1976-1977, schooled at Ortum Primary, from where he did Certificate, Certificate Of Primary Education (CPE).
+In 1976-1977, he attended Ortum Primary, where he gained a Certificate Of Primary Education (CPE).